"Resources" link on the left has been fixed!

 Some years, an attractive, durable vinyl binder, with the mounted

-student's photo on the front, is included.
+student's photo on the front, has been included.
 Here, on

-this web site, you can now access some of this same information, which
+this web site, you can now access the first volume of this same information, which

 was formerly only